Skip to main content

 Print

-People with ADHD often experience mood disorders alongside their attention and hyperactivity symptoms.
-Depression, anxiety, and bipolar disorder can all complicate ADHD, making behaviour harder to manage and emotions more intense.
+People with ADHD often experience emotional challenges such as mood swings, anxiety, or depression alongside attention and hyperactivity symptoms.
+Conditions like bipolar disorder can further complicate ADHD, making behaviour more difficult to manage and emotions more intense.

 When ADHD and Mood Disorders Collide